-Benzocaine and Lidocaine are essentially the same and have the same mechanism of action but they differ slightly.
+Benzocaine and Lidocaine are very similar medications with the same mechanism of action.
 Premature ejaculation is when ejaculation occurs sooner than desired during sex.
-Premature ejaculation should not be a cause for worry, however, can be frustrating and make sex less enjoyable.
+Premature ejaculation should not be a cause for concern, however, it can be frustrating and make sex less enjoyable.

-When the penis is touched sexually, the nerves in your penis sends signals to your brain and spinal cord.
-Depending on the level of arousal experienced, the brain also adds its own signals.
-The brain also plays a part in the triggering of ejaculation, regardless of genital stimulation.
+When the penis is sexually stimulated, nerves in the penis send signals to the brain and spinal cord.
 The ejaculation reflex is triggered when a certain level of stimulation and arousal is reached.
+The brain also plays a part in the triggering ejaculation, independent of genital stimulation.

 Order effective treatment for premature ejaculation discreetly View all treatments